The Babendreier Papers

 Dear Pen Pal, My name is Albert.
 I am nine years old.
 I am in third grade at Dunkirk Elementary.
 I live near Hughesville, MD.
 My favourite sport is dodge ball.
 I miss swimming.
 My cursive is improving all the time.
 Please excuse the Snoopy stationery.
 It was my sister’s.
 I look forward to knowing you.
 Your pen pal, Albert

 Dear Alan, I used to go swimming but I hurt myself.
 My dad was an engineer but not the kind that drives trains.
-My mom is no longer living.
-Here with us.
-I am partly Scottish but mostly Dutch and German.
+My mom is no longer living here.
+I am partly Scottish.
+Mostly Dutch and German.
 I have one of each.
-Both are with mom.
+Both with mom.
 I looked you up in the atlas.
 You must eat a lot of fish there.
 Have you seen Transformers the Movie?
 It is great but the language is tough.
 You have been warned.
 I bought my own stationery.
 I hope you like it.
 Write me soon.
 Your (p)Al. P.S. you are also (p)Al. I wish I was Wildblood.

 Dear (p)Al, Wildblood is just a name.
 It could be Firedriver or Dragonholder.
 I never so called you an eskimo.
 Have you had Space Dust?
 I will put a pack inside for your igloo.
 This weekend I went to Washington to see.
 We saw the Lincoln Memorial and the White House on a golf cart.
 I lost my way in the Natural History Museum and Steven told mom I was a runaway.
-The museum is cold but you can hide under bones.
 Where I live is close by a lake.
 Some days Dad and me go fishing with his buddies.
-There aren’t so many kids around.
+Not kids around.
 I like the chickadees.
 You ask a lot of questions.
 There are no scarecrows but I can see a sprayer machine.
 What’s outside your window?
 Your (p)Al

 Dear (p)Al, Today on Kids Incorporated a boy wanted to be a detective in Scotland Yard.
 Martika sang we can’t always get what we want.
 Nobody eats chickadees.
 Now I call one Alan.
 He used to be Crystalranger.
 Steven has a Sega but I never used it.
 The best Dunkirk day is any day they don’t ask me questions.
 Also the substitute picks on me unduly.
 I fall asleep times.
 Worst day was my tooth coming loose and blood running on my books.
 Peter Umberhocker reported me and said I do this sort of thing on purpose.
 The teacher (worst substitute) believed him.
 My brother is called Steven.
 I don’t remember what I told you.
 Here are yours, Sherlock.
 When is a boat a ship?
 What do Scottish detectives eat?
 You been in a war boy?
 You been a tunnel rat?
 Two questions from dad’s buddy Cyrus.
 Your (p)Al